 What is Pain Reprocessing Therapy?

-Pain Reprocessing Therapy was developed by the Pain Psychology Center, which is run by Alan Gordon, a key figure in the field of Neuroplastic Pain, who has trialled the approach with great success.
+This approach was developed by the Pain Psychology Center, which is run by Alan Gordon, a key figure in the field of Neuroplastic Pain, who has trialled the approach with great success.

-In fact, if we touch a hot surface, we are quick to react and back away - this is because the nociceptors have communicated this threat to our brain, which led to a painful sensation that made us react and stop touching that surface!
+If we touch a hot surface, we are quick to react and back away - this is because the nociceptors have communicated this threat to our brain, which led to a painful sensation that made us react and stop touching that surface!
 If it weren’t for those nociceptors, we would be more likely to injure ourselves seriously as we wouldn’t react.

-Learn the best pain reprocessing techniques
+Learn the best pain reprocessing & emotional healing techniques

 Get coached!